RancidDax/namazu.tools/ucob.md

 {: .everyone }
 > Look out for {% glossary Twister %} cast, you will need to be moving when it finishes otherwise you will die and kill anyone near you.
 Start moving at 90% and spread out to make sure you have somewhere safe to run.
+>
+> {% glossary Fireball %} will target a player with a party stack, Generate more LB by having one player stay out of the first {% glossary Fireball %} stack at the start of this phase.

 {: .tanks }
 > {% glossary Death Sentence %} is a forced tank swap.
 Communicate an order with your Co-tank.